HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/update_helm_deployment.md

 ## Overview of Helm Configuration Updates

-Once an HCL DX Kubernetes 9.5 deployment is installed, all configuration changes will be made via an update to the custom-values.yaml file used to install the deployment, and then run a Helm upgrade.
+Once an HCL DX Kubernetes 9.5 deployment is installed, all configuration changes will be made via an update to the custom-values.yaml file used to install the deployment.
 This has the added benefit that your custom-values.yaml file remains an up-to-date description of the configuration of your environment.

 ## Prerequisites